giantswarm/capa-karpenter-taint-remover/README.md

 # capa-karpenter-taint-remover

-CAPI adds the taint `node.cluster.x-k8s.io/uninitialized` to all the nodes, and only removes it if the node is in the `MachinePool` instance list, or it's a `Machine`.
-Karpenter creates machines that CAPI does not know about so the taint is not removed automatically.
+CAPA adds the taint `karpenter.sh/unregistered` sometimes due to [issue](https://github.com/kubernetes-sigs/cluster-api/issues/11401) after Karpenter has already removed it.

-This is a small utility meant to run as a `DaemonSet` on all Karpenter nodes in a CAPA cluster to remove the CAPI taints from the nodes.
+This is a small utility meant to run as a `DaemonSet` on all Karpenter nodes in a CAPA cluster to remove the Karpenter taints from the nodes.